 Yakima County is the state's leading agricultural county with sales estimated at \$1.2 billion per year.
 Yakima County has a large and varied farm base, complemented by diverse non-agricultural interests.
 Yakima County ranks first in the nation in the number of fruit trees.
 It produces more apples, mint, winter pears, and hops than any other county.
 Additional agricultural products include peaches, apricots, cherries, beef, wheat, and award winning wines.
-Yakima County is also the leading county for dairy production and cow numbers plus ranks 10th in the nation for milk production.
+Yakima County is also the leading county for dairy production and number of cows.